Gulf of Mexico: Spanish exploration

-Although Europeans credited the Spanish voyage of Christopher Columbus with the discovery of the Americas, the ships in his four voyages did not reach the Gulf of Mexico.
-Instead, the Spanish sailed into the Caribbean around Cuba and Hispaniola.
-The first alleged European exploration of the Gulf of Mexico was by Amerigo Vespucci in 1497.
-Vespucci is purported to have followed the coastal land mass of Central America before returning to the Atlantic Ocean via the Straits of Florida between Florida and Cuba.
-However, this first voyage of 1497 is widely disputed.
-Many historians doubt that it took place as described.
-In his letters, Vespucci described this trip, and once Juan de la Cosa returned to Spain, a famous world map was produced.
+The Spanish voyages of Christopher Columbus reached Cuba, but are not recorded entering the Gulf of Mexico.
+The map of Juan de la Cosa, who sailed with Columbus and later Amerigo Vespucci shows a speculative body of water beyond Cuba.

 In 1506, Hernán Cortés participated in the conquest of Hispaniola and Cuba, receiving a large estate of land and enslaving Indigenous people for his efforts.
 In 1510, he accompanied Diego Velázquez de Cuéllar, an aide to the governor of Hispaniola, on his expedition to conquer Cuba.
 In 1518, Velázquez put him in command of an expedition to explore and secure the interior of Mexico for colonization.

 In 1517, Francisco Hernández de Córdoba discovered the Yucatán Peninsula.
 This was the first European encounter with an advanced civilization in the Americas, with solidly built buildings and complex social structures which they found comparable to those of the Old World.
 They also had reason to expect that this new land would have gold.
 All of this encouraged two further expeditions, the first in 1518 under the command of Juan de Grijalva, and the second in 1519 under the command of Hernán Cortés, which led to the Spanish exploration, military invasion, and ultimately settlement and colonization known as the Conquest of Mexico.
 Hernández did not live to see the continuation of his work: he died in 1517, the year of his expedition, as the result of the injuries and the extreme thirst suffered during the voyage, and disappointed in the knowledge that Velázquez had given precedence to Grijalva as the captain of the next expedition to Yucatán.